-On the hybrid controller side, the Serial Transmit Data pin, STD, is an output when data is being transmitted to the codec.
-The Serial Receive Data pin, SRD, is an input when data is being received from the codec.
-These two pins are connected to the codec's Serial Data Input pin, SDIN, and Serial Data Output pin, SDOUT.
+On the controller side, the Serial Transmit Data, STD, pin is an output when data is being transmitted to the codec.
+The Serial Receive Data, SRD, pin is an input when data is being received from the codec.
+These two pins are connected to the codec Serial Data Input, SDIN, and Serial Data Output, SDOUT, pins.

-The controller's Transmit Serial Clock pin, STCK, provides the serial bit rate clock for the SSI interface.
-It is connected to the codec's Serial Port Clock pin, SCLK.
+The controller's Transmit Serial Clock, STCK, pin provides the serial bit rate clock for the SSI interface.
+It is connected to the codec Serial Port Clock, SCLK, pin.
 Data is transmitted on the rising edge of SCLK and is received on the falling edge of SCLK.

-The device's GPIO PORT D Bit 0 pin, PD0, is programmed to control the codec's Active Low Reset signal, RESET.
+The controller's GPIO PORT D Bit 0 pin, PD0, is programmed to control the codec's Active Low Reset, RESET, signal.